 In addition to inhibiting the flow of oxygen around the body, sticky sickle cells can start to stick to vessel walls.
 Over time, this can clog important blood vessels that nourish the brain, and lead to a stroke.
 If you or a loved one has sickle cell disease, work closely with your doctor to manage symptoms to help reduce the risk of stroke.

-In people 65 years or older with diabetes, 16% will die of a stroke.
+In people 65 years or older with diabetes, 50% will die of heart disease or stroke.
 This startling statistic is due to the way diabetes impacts your heart health and, therefore, raises your risk of stroke.

 How does this work?
 Well, diabetes occurs when a person's body doesn't produce enough insulin, or doesn't use insulin the way it's supposed to.
 Without insulin processing sugar in the body, a person's blood sugar (or blood glucose) can get dangerously high.
 This is known as hyperglycemia and is often managed by lifestyle changes and insulin medication.